 In addition, ETFs also give you all the benefits listed above: low investment minimums, diversification, a focused or thematic investment and a wide choice of funds.

-ETFs have proven incredibly popular in the last few decades, and that popularity is likely to continue.
+ETFs have proven incredibly popular in the last few decades, and that popularity is set to continue.
 One of the most popular investing strategies – buying and holding an S&P 500 index fund – has been recommended by legendary investor Warren Buffett.
-While that influx of cash might hiccup when the market fluctuates, the long-term trend toward ETF investing looks clear.
+While the influx of cash to ETFs might hiccup when the market fluctuates, the long-term trend toward ETF investing looks clear.